-Lesson Title: Mock Examination - Paper 3: Oral English (Sections 6-8) Theme: All Lesson Number: PHL4-L072 Class: SSS 4

-- 1. Complete a section of a mock WASSCE paper. - 2.
-Recognise and identify word stress, sentence stress and emphatic stress. - 3.
-Recognise and identify rising and falling patterns of intonation. - 4.
-Extract relevant information from a listening passage. - 5.
+Lesson Title: Mock Examination - Theme: All Paper 3: Oral English (Sections 6-8) Lesson Number: L4-L072 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Complete a section of a mock WASSCE paper.
+Recognise and identify word stress, sentence stress and emphatic stress.
+Recognise and identify rising and falling patterns of intonation.
+Extract relevant information from a listening passage.
 Summarise a listening passage or specific aspects of a listening passage in clear, concise English, avoiding repetition and redundancy.
+Preparation Practise reading the examination questions aloud.